gabriel-rodriguez-qcx/qcx_api/README.md

 # Requirements
  - Docker
  - Docker Compose
- - Nothing running on port 3000
+ - Nothing running on ports 3000 and 9200

 # How to Run
  - `docker-compose up`